-Gross Domestic Product (GDP) is one measure of how an economy is performing.
-It measures the value-added production of goods and services produced by a country and is published quarterly.
-GDP can be measured in two ways: nominal and real.
+Gross Domestic Product (GDP) is one way to measure economic performance.
+It measures the value add of goods and services produced by a country.
+GDP can be represented in two ways: nominal and real.

-- Nominal GDP measures GDP in current (original) market prices, which includes the impact of inflation / deflation. - Real GDP measures GDP in constant prices and therefore excludes the impact of inflation / deflation.
+- Nominal GDP measures GDP in current (original) market prices, which includes the impact of inflation / deflation. - Real GDP measures GDP adjusted for the impact of inflation / deflation.
 Movements in real GDP is the preferred indicator of how fast economic activity is growing.